-When running VMware vSphere 6 (and later) and ESXi on your hosts with VMFS6, you may notice that auto unmap (space reclamation) is not working even though it is enabled.
+When running VMware vSphere 6 or vSphere 7 and ESXi on your hosts with VMFS6, you may notice that auto unmap (space reclamation) is not working even though it is enabled.
 In addition, you’ll find that manual unmap functions still work.

 This is because your storage array (SAN) may have a larger unmap granularity block size than 1MB.
 VMFS version 6 (source) requires an unmap granularity of 1MB and does not support automatic unmap on arrays that are larger.

 For example, on the HPE MSA 2040 the page size when using virtual storage is 4MB, hence auto unmap is not supported and does not work.
 You can still manually perform unmap on arrays with block/page sizes larger than 1MB.

 Additional Information and Resources